 Financial institutions face 300% more cyber attacks than any other sector.
 The threat has gotten so far out of hand that numerous government agencies fear these cyber criminals are the biggest threat to bank stability.
 According to SEC Chair Mary Jo White, cyber attacks are such a grave concern that they overtake terrorism in the Division of Intelligence’s list of global threats.
 There is one practice in particular that puts financial institutions at risk of a hack: Working Remote.

 In the JP Morgan breach of 2014, 83 million customer records were compromised.
 That is 83 Million records stolen in just ONE breach.
 This incident is "the largest theft of customer data" and it all started with one employee working from home.

 This attack on JP Morgan should have taught us a number of things according to Claus .
 First, it should serve as a warning to the power and reach these malware attacks have.
-Second, it calls attention to what we have been saying for months; "your employees are your weakest link".
-And third, this proves how easy it is for these attacks to stay under the radar.
-In the case of JP Morgan, the attack was underway for over a month before they figured out what was going on.
+Second, it calls attention to what we have been saying for months, "your employees are your weakest link."
+Third, it proves how easy it is for these attacks to stay under the radar.
+In the case of JP Morgan, the attack was underway for over a month before they discovered it.